chrisl8/ArloBot/README.md

 The [Arlo Robot System](https://www.parallax.com/product/28966) by Parallax has been discontinued.
 At this moment they are entirely out of stock, so this project's usefulness slowly grows to an end, although my personal implementation, which has always been the primary focus of this repository, lives on as I run my robot almost daily.

-Gmapping and AMCL have been **removed** in favor of [Slam Toolbox](https://github.com/SteveMacenski/slam_toolbox) for mapping.
- - Gmapping is no longer maintained.

-DWA Local Planner has been **removed** in favor of [teb_local_planner](https://wiki.ros.org/teb_local_planner) for path planning.
- - Teb Local Planner is much better behaved for me.
- - It is able to back up, which makes routing much better.
- - It seems to work very well with entirely default tuning.

 # Build a Robot! #
 First you need to build a robot!